Easy, accessible reads about Asperger’s Syndrome and ASD

 - they are good starting points for discussions about why people with Asperger’s Syndrome may behave the way they do

-- a must read for both women and adults on the autistic spectrum and their neurotypical family and friends
+- a must read for people on the autistic spectrum and the people around them

 Asperger’s and Me